bcdewitt/js-game-engine-example/README.md

 ## Contribution guidelines ##

-* NOTES: js-game-engine is now a subtree of this repository.
-If changes are made in this project
+* NOTES: js-game-engine is a subtree of this repository.
+If changes are made within the js-game-engine folder, please commit those changes separately
 * Writing tests: (TBD)
 * Code review (TBD)
 * Other guidelines (TBD)